Returning to Life After Lockdown

 Speak to colleagues and friends about how you’re feeling.
 You might be surprised to hear that they have very similar concerns.
 It will help to know you aren’t alone and you can make plans as to how you can support each other moving forward.

-If you are suffering from anxiety, insomnia or having particular worries about getting back out there and feel you need some extra help, please do get in touch for a chat.
-I offer a free 15-minute consultation via Zoom so you can ask questions and we can discuss how hypnotherapy could help to reduce those worrying thoughts and boost your self-confidence.
-I will continue to offer sessions online and I will also be returning to the therapy room from 4th July, so I can see you in person or via Zoom depending on your location and what you feel most comfortable with.
+If you are suffering from anxiety, insomnia or having particular worries about getting back out there, please do get in touch for a chat about how my 6-week Hypno-coaching package can help you feel more confident.
+I offer a free 45-minute initial consultation via Zoom so you can ask questions and we can discuss how hypnotherapy could help to reduce those worrying thoughts and boost your self-confidence.